futotorofu/RhythmCodes/README.md

 Originally authored by KnucklesLee.
 # Changelog
 * Catch every IIDX optical sensor input, for turntable designs with a low amount of gear teeth.
+Implement debounce.
 * Implement debounce into SDVX controller code.

 # License